dy-tea/awm/README.md

 Current issues that need fixing:

-- pixman renderer is not working, crash cites drm syncobj
 - session lock appears to be broken (tested with swaylock and hyprlock)
 - workspace list run with continuous flag does not update on non-empty workspaces